woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 responds according to its instructions.
 The result can be very refined, but is pure stimulus-response.

-4i

-PART ONE

 Now compare the mind to this computer.
 The minds input is the five senses.
-Its output is thoughts, emotions, facial expressions, postures, actions, etc... our whole presentation, internally and externally.
+Its output is thoughts, emotions, <u>facial</u> expressions, <u>postures</u>, actions, etc... our whole presentation, internally and externally.
 We can call all of the output by the word “tapes.”
 A stimulus comes in and the mind processes it and comes up with a response, a tape.
 The tape may be anger,